takaotsutomu/distccGo/README.md

 - **Scalability**: Easy to add more worker nodes without configuration changes
 - **Reliability**: Jobs are automatically reassigned if a worker fails
 - **Completeness**: Distributes both compilation and linking, maximizing parallelism
+- **Performance**: Job batching and locality-aware scheduling improve throughput and efficiency